WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

 ## Middle Ages

-During this time period, advancements in mathematics and further understanding of things like binary numbers and floating point numbers set the stage for future developments.
+During this time period, advancements in mathematics and further understanding of things like floating point numbers set the stage for future developments.
 Mechanical clocks and geared mechanisms became more advanced.
 The first true computers were based on clocks and calculators.

+The binary number system was refined and popularized in the Western world centuries later in the late middle ages by [Gottfried Wilhelm Leibnitz](https://en.wikipedia.org/wiki/Gottfried_Wilhelm_Leibniz).

 ## Early and Mid-Modern Era